 - "Good doer" who puts on weight easily and loses it with great difficulty

 - Ravenously hungry all the time

 - Infertile or abnormal cycles in mares

-- Abnormal body fat distribution, e.g. thickened, cresty neck; excess fat around head of tail; fatty shoulders; flabby, fatty sheath; pot-bellied look
+- Abnormal body fat distribution, e.g. thickened, cresty neck; excess fat around the head of tail; fatty shoulders; flabby, fatty sheath; pot-bellied look

 EMS can lead to laminitis.
-This can be very subtle, with abnormal hoof growth; laminitic rings on the hoof wall and expansion of the white line with no apparent lameness.
-Or it can be obvious, as in the horse or pony that is relucant to move because of pain in its front feet.
+This can be very subtle, with abnormal hoof growth; laminitic rings on the hoof wall, and expansion of the white line with no apparent lameness.
+Or it can be obvious, as in the horse or pony that is reluctant to move because of pain in its front feet.
 It may stand rocked back so that most of its weight is on its hind feet, or it may spend a lot of time lying down.

-When the signs get bad, you must take the pony off feed, stand it in a yard and consult your veterinarian right away.
+When the signs get worse, you must take the pony off feed, stand it in a yard and consult your veterinarian right away.
 Don’t starve it as this can do more harm than good.
 Offer a little hay and plenty of water.
 There is no treatment as such, but careful trimming of the hooves can help and your vet can advise on how to alleviate the pain.

 How can you prevent EMS?

 To prevent EMS, control your horse’s diet.
 Mature horses that are in ideal body condition and in light work may need little more than good quality pasture or hay and possibly a complete vitamin and mineral supplement.
-This ration though simple, is low in starch, and this is an important step in avoiding equine metabolic syndrome.
+This ration though simple is low in starch, and this is an important step in avoiding equine metabolic syndrome.